-The routine implementation of structural health monitoring in aircraft is only a question of time.
+The routine implementation of SHM in aircraft is only a question of time.
 The obstacles, preventing the routine implementation of SHM systems so far, can be avoided by a dedicated implementation strategy.
 Moreover, end-users, such as operators (airlines), maintenance provider and authorities must be convinced that complete airworthiness is ensured.
-The development of an effective structural health monitoring system must be finally integrated into a structural health management system where the data on structural integrity are classified and where procedures of maintenance and allocation of resources are organised (see also the TATEM project, FP6 502909).
+The development of an effective SHM system must be finally integrated into a SHM system where the data on structural integrity are classified and where procedures of maintenance and allocation of resources are organised (see also the TATEM project, FP6 502909).
 The AISHA II project wanted to provide an essential contribution to this objective.